Epic-Puranic chronology: Indigenous Aryanism - '10,000 years in India'

-The Indigenous Aryans theory has no relevance, let alone support, in mainstream scholarship.

 M. S. Golwalkar, in his 1939 publication We or Our Nationhood Defined, famously stated that "Undoubtedly [...] we — Hindus — have been in undisputed and undisturbed possession of this land for over eight or even ten thousand years before the land was invaded by any foreign race."
 Golwalkar was inspired by Tilak's (Note: Carol Schaeffer: "Tilak, dubbed the "father of Indian unrest" for his advocacy of violent tactics against British colonialists and inspiration to later Indian Hindu nationalists.")
 The Arctic Home in the Vedas (1903), who argued that the Aryan homeland was located at the North Pole, basing this idea on Vedic hymns and Zoroastrian texts.
 Golwalkar took over the idea of 10,000 years, arguing that the North Pole at that time was located in India.
 (Note: See also Is our civilisation really 10 millennia old?
 Or are we simply insecure?; Sanjeev Sabhlok (2013).)

 Subhash Kak, a main proponent of the "indigenist position", underwrites the Vedic-Puranic chronology, and uses it to recalculate the dates of the Vedas and the Vedic people.
 According to Kak, "the Indian civilization must be viewed as an unbroken tradition that goes back to the earliest period of the Sindhu-Sarasvati (or Indus) tradition (7000 or 8000 BC)."
 According to Sudhir Bhargava, the Vedas were composed 10,000 years ago, when Manu supposedly lived, in ashrams at the banks of the Sarasvati River in Brahmavarta, the ancient home-base of the Aryans.
 According to Sudhir Bhargava, people from Brahmavarta moved out from Brahmavarta into and outside India after 4500 BCE, when seismic activities had changed the course of the Sarasvati and other rivers.